 Being able to design your own door room is super exciting, and it can be tempting to splurge on all new décor.
 However, it is not always necessary.
 If you have doubles of bedroom items at home, I recommend bringing them to campus and setting up your room with stuff you’ve had for years.
 By bringing bedding, stuffed animals, and desk decor from your bedroom at home, you will create a sense of comfort within the dorm.
 Another decorating tip is to print and hang photos of your family and friends on your dorm room walls, which will remind you of fun memories.
 Both your local CVS Pharmacy and Walgreens gives you the option of same-day prints for as low as 0.29 cents!
 Once you have a balance of new and old dorm decor, setting up your room will be less stressful and your bedroom will become your new homey sanctuary.

-By keeping busy and slowly adjusting to your new college lifestyle, the homesickness will fade and college will feel just like home—I promise.
-And if you have other tips for first-year students, feel free to share them in the comments!
+By keeping busy and slowly adjusting to your new college lifestyle, homesickness will fade and college will feel just like home—I promise.
+Keep these tips in mind, and be sure to share your personal advice with any students you meet who feel the same way.
+Friendly faces on campus are always appreciated!